Pea and Bean Soup With Sage Crisped Prosciutto (MAFLD & PCOS Friendly)

 Ingredients

-- small handful fresh sage leaves, about 4-5
+- small handful fresh sage leaves, about 4-5, chopped

-- 1 can chickpeas (garbanzo beans), rinsed and drained
+- 1 can low-sodium chickpeas (garbanzo beans), rinsed and drained

 - 1 can brown lentils, rinsed and drained